filimon-danopoulos/filimon-danopoulos.github.io/released/2014-11-12_Metasploitable-1.md

        exploit/unix/ftp/vsftpd_234_backdoor  2011-07-03       excellent  VSFTPD v2.3.4 Backdoor Command Execution

 Jackpot!
 We found a vulnerability with an excellent rating that affects the exact version our target is running.
-Let's find out more, again the output is redacted.
+Let's find out more, again the output is edited for brevity.

     msf> info exploit/unix/ftp/vsftpd_234_backdoor